tanbro/redis_func_cache/README.md

 - [`LruTClusterPolicy`][]

 ### [Redis][] Cluster support with multiple key pairs

+This policy ensures that all cached results for the same function are stored in the same node.
+Meanwhile, results of different functions may be stored in different nodes.

 Policies that support both cluster and store cache in multiple [Redis][] key pairs are: